MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.4_logger.rst

 If wandb logging is active, the last recorded video can be uploaded to wandb through the ``log_video`` method.
-The recording is stopped by the ``Core``, so ``log_video`` only handles the upload, using the epoch as x-axis and the recorded file name as the video name.
-The video is uploaded as is, without any
+The recording is stopped by the ``Core``, so ``log_video`` only handles the upload, using the epoch as x-axis.
+The video is uploaded under the ``video/`` group with a fixed key (``evaluation`` by default), so that wandb shows a slider to browse videos across epochs:
-re-encoding:

 .. code-block:: python